How to Fix an AirTag That Won’t Update Its Location?

 3. Enable Bluetooth

-1. Swipe down from the top-right corner of your iPhone’s screen to open the Control Center.
+1. Swipe down from the top-right corner of your iPhone’s screen to open Control Center.

-2. Tap the Bluetooth icon to enable it.
+2. Tap the Bluetooth icon to turn it on.

 Turning on Bluetooth